-The Careers Office is staffed by a Director of Student Pathways, Lucinda Huffer, who holds a professional qualification as a careers practitioner, a full time and experienced Managed Individual Pathways Co-ordinator, Anita Saxton, and a part time Careers Assistant, Janine Webb.
+The Careers Office is staffed by a Director of Student Pathways, Lucinda Huffer, who holds a professional qualification as a careers practitioner, a full time and experienced Pathways Assistant, Anita Saxton, and a part time Careers Assistant, Janine Webb.

 All year 12 students are encouraged to continue with their study at TAFE or University, or to undertake an apprenticeship or traineeship after leaving school.
 Students are counselled on an individual basis with these crucial decisions.
 Once they have left school, students are contacted to see that they are progressing well and are offered ongoing advice, should they require it.

-All students in years 10, 11 and 12 complete a career action plan annually, which focuses on future planning and goal setting.
-Students at risk of leaving school early are counselled to find them a realistic pathway which emphasises engagement in further education and training.
+All students in the college complete a career action plan annually, which focuses on future planning and goal setting.
+Students at risk of leaving school early are supported to remain engaged in education and counselled to find them a realistic pathway which emphasises engagement in further education and training.
 Students who exit the College are contacted to ensure that they are progressing well.

-The Careers Office and Careers Library are situated in the Wellbeing Centre at the eastern end of the College.
+The Careers Office and Careers resources are situated in B20 the Senior School Precinct.
 Students are welcome to come in at recess and lunchtime to undertake research.

 This has a comprehensive amount of information for parents/students such as links to Universities/Calendar of events for open days at Universities and TAFEs.